 Underfloor Heating Glasgow

 The Pavilion building offers around 80m² of studio space.
 Large amounts of glazing in walls and from its distinctive roof profile flood the room with natural light.
-Smaller offices and W.C’s flank the main studio, and a small plant room houses the equipment required by the underfloor heating Glasgow system.
+Smaller offices and W.C’s flank the main studio, and a small plant room houses the equipment required by the underfloor heating system.

 The entire building is heated by Ambiente PE-RT pipework fitted to steel reinforcing bars within a concrete slab.
 The pipe is of extremely robust manufacture, made up of 5 layers including an oxygen barrier.
 As many installers will confirm, the pipe is very flexible and easy to use, even at low outside temperatures.